-If you just bought a first home that you intend to use as your principal residence and haven't lived in another home owned by you or your spouse in the year of purchase or in the previous 4 years, you may be eligible for the First-Time Home Buyers' Tax Credit (HBTC) offered at both the federal and the Quebec provincial level.
-This \$10,000 non-refundable tax credit translates into a tax reduction of \$1,253 at the federal level, after the Quebec abatement.
-At the provincial level, the reduction is \$1,400 (\$1,500 prior to 2023).
-The combined total tax reduction is \$2,653.
+If you just bought your first home or haven't lived in another home owned by you or your spouse in the year of purchase or in the previous 4 years, you may be eligible for the First-Time Home Buyers' Tax Credit (HBTC) offered at both the federal and the Quebec provincial level.
+This \$10,000 non-refundable tax credit translates into a tax reduction of \$1,253 at the federal level and \$1,400 at the provincial level (\$1,500 prior to 2023), for a total of \$2,653.
 Before your file your tax return, check whether you qualify by visiting: